dairongrong-wustl/Data-mining/README.md

-# Data-mining
-Data mining using Alzheimer’s disease gene data.
+# Data-mining using Alzheimer’s disease gene data.
 1. Grouped genes to get the underlying system in the brain of AD patients using k-means clustering.
 Two similarity measures were used.
 2. Apply PCA to the features of the dataset of AD and control combined; Plot the AD cases (labeled in red) and normal